 }

 NOTE: The detailed information in logicalLocations is useful, even though much of it is captured in location.fullyQualifiedLogicalName (§3.20.3), because it allows results management systems and other SARIF consumers to organize analysis results, for example, by asking questions such as “How many results were found in the namespace namespaceA::namespaceB?”.
 Programs can ask these questions without having to know how to parse the fullyQualifiedLogicalName string.

+The logicalLocations property is externalizable (see §3.11.2).

 graphs property